Alleluia, alleluia, alleluia!

 Easter

-The Again-rising of our Redeemer is a Festival of gladness for us,
+The Again-rising of our Redeemer is a Festival of Gladness

 —Pope Saint Gregory

-Use the button below to make a donation to support spiritual work at the Shrine and to enroll your intentions.
-You will have an opportunity to submit your intentions when redirected to our website after completing your donation.
+Use the button below to make a donation and submit your intentions.
+You will have an opportunity to list them when redirected to our website after completing your donation.

-You will also be able to download and print out cards you can use to let loved ones know you have remembered them in this specially-graced Easter celebration.
-May God reward your generosity.
+We will also provide printable cards you can use to let loved ones know you have remembered them in this Festival of Gladness.

 Watch it live